SteveHentschel/EarlyMVC/MyMusicStore/ReadMeProgress.txt

 WOrking thru the MS Web Camp Music Store tutorial on ASP.NET.
 Nice comprehensive project for MVC4 and EF5.

+2/10/14: MVC 4 Helpers, Forms, & Validation:  Last tutorial in the WebDev Camp MVC4 series.
+Very nice.
+This one covered one helper (Truncate) and some validation (with and w/o Unobtrusive jQuery Val).  slh

 2/9/14: MVC 4 Dependency Injection:  Added DI with Factory Pattern (Inversion of Control).
 Most complex of the Web Camp tutorials so far.
 Will have to study this subject more to fully comprehend.  slh